Megillat Antiochus: History

-The work is first mentioned by Simeon Kayyara (ca. 743 CE) in Halakhot Gedolot, wherein he claims that the scroll was compiled by the "elders of the School of Shammai and the elders of the School of Hillel".
-Saadia Gaon (882‒942 CE) argued that it was composed in the Aramaic language by the Hasmonaeans themselves, and entitled Megillat Beit Hashmonai.
-He translated it into Arabic in the 9th century.
+The work was first mentioned by Simeon Kayyara (c.
+743 CE), who wrote in the Halakhot Gedolot that the scroll was compiled by the "elders of the School of Shammai and the elders of the School of Hillel".
+Saadia Gaon (882‒942) said that it was composed in Aramaic by the Hasmonaeans themselves as Megillat Beit Hashmonai.
+Saadia Gaon focused on Megillat Antiochus due to its relevance in the rabbinic discourse with the Karaites of his time.
+The Karaites rejected the oral traditions of Rabbinic Judaism and, consequently, did not observe Hanukkah.
+He translated it into Judeo-Arabic in the 9th century.
+He goes so far as to cite verse 23 as a proof text in his work Sefer HaGalui.